-Study of such works and writers as Wordsworth, Browning, a nineteenth-century novel, Yeats, Joyce and Lawrence.
+Study of Wordsworth, Browning, a nineteenthcentury novel, Yeats, Joyce, and Lawrence.
 Notes: A student may not receive credit for both ENGL 202 and 203.
 Offered in spring.

 203. Major British Authors (3).

 Study of selected major British authors from the medieval period to the present including Chaucer, Shakespeare, Milton, Swift, Wordsworth, Dickens, Browning, Yeats, and Joyce.